AdobeDocs/experience-platform.en/help/query-service/data-distiller/ml-feature-pipelines/overview.md

 ## Additional resources

-- [aepp](https://github.com/adobe/aepp): an Adobe-managed open source Python library for making requests to Data Distiller and other Experience Platform services from Python code.
+- [aepp](https://github.com/adobe/aepp): an Adobe-managed open-source Python library for making requests to Data Distiller and other Experience Platform services from Python code.

 <!-- Old content below -->